go-phings/umbrella/README.md

 2. create new `&umbrella.Interfaces` object with `User` field and attach it to `Interfaces` field of umbrella controller.

 ## Features
-- [X] Wrapper for any HTTP handler
+- [X] Wrapper support for any HTTP handler
-- [X] Data stored in PostgreSQL database by default
+- [X] Data storage in PostgreSQL database by default
-- [X] Custom database driver and ORM
+- [X] Customisable database driver and ORM
-- [X] Custom User model
+- [X] Flexible User model
-- [X] Disableable endpoints for sign in (that create a session object with access token) and sign out (that deactivated the session and token)
+- [X] Optional endpoints for sign-in (creating session objects with access tokens) and sign-out (deactivating sessions and tokens)
-- [X] Disableable Endpoints for registering and activating user
+- [X] Optional endpoints for user registration and activation
-- [X] Hooks after successful actions such as registration, sign in etc.
+- [X] Hooks triggered after successful actions like registration or sign-in
-- [X] Use of cookie instead of authorization header
+- [X] Option to use cookies instead of the authorisation header
-- [X] Redirection header for successful and failed sign in attempts
+- [X] Support for redirection headers after successful or failed sign-in attempts
-- [X] User struct validation when registering new user
+- [X] User struct validation during user registration
-- [X] Custom tag name for field validation
+- [X] Customisable tag names for field validation

 ### Roadmap
-- [ ] Simple permissions
+- [ ] Simple permission system

 ## Motivation
 While building a backend REST API for a colleague in retail, I needed a simple way to secure HTTP endpoints with basic authentication.
 The goal was straightforward: users would log in with an email and password, receive a token with an expiration time, and use it to interact with the backend API.
 A frontend application handled this flow.